saw235/StopTheLightFPGA/README.md

 I am trying to locate the block and state diagrams I did when I started this project.
 I think it I still have it, but if it is lost then I might have to redo it sometime in the future.

+The UCF and BIT files are configured for the BASYS 2 Spartan series FPGA boards.